Skip to main content

 Distinct from the Cambridge Power proposal is the East Park Energy project, which Richard has actively engaged with since he was made aware of the proposal.
 In November 2023, Richard met with the Parish Councils of Little Staughton, Dean and Shelton, Swineshead and Pertenhall, and Bolnhurst and Keysoe to address their concerns.
 Read more about these meetings.

 Richard has been gathering feedback from residents and encourages further input on the proposed 1900 acre solar farm, which would significantly alter the North Bedfordshire landscape.
-Share your views on the proposal.
+The proposed 1,900 acre solar farm would be sited on land that is designated 74% Best and Most Versatile (BMV) agricultural land.

 Richard has continued to press the Government on national policy regarding the use of agricultural land for solar farms, as seen in his parliamentary question.
 View the details and the Minister’s response.